 To ensure that you buy a dress shirt with the kind of collar you need, I recommend that you measure your actual neck size.
 To do this, simply use a fabric tape measure while standing in front of a mirror.

 The seam between the sleeve and the body of the dress shirt should reach the upper shoulder area.
 Brands that produce mass selections tend to cut their shirts too large, which they do to ensure that they can accommodate more people.
 The problem with this practice, however, is that you often see seams slip down the arms.
+A full guide on how to measure shoulder width here.

 If the shoulder seam reaches the neck area, it means the shirt is too tight.
 This problem is often due to the shape of the armholes.